 Too much sun can damage your upholstery fabric, causing it to fade and even fray.
 Try to position it so that it doesn’t sit in the sun for extended periods.
 This is especially true for silks or other delicate fabrics.

 Airborne pollutants such as fumes from cooking or smoke can also harm your fabric.
 It isn’t always easy to avoid that from happening, however, proper ventilation can help.
 It can also help with odor control, as upholstered furniture can easily absorb odors.

 Call a Professional

 It is best to have a professional clean your upholstered furniture every couple of years or so.
-Experts recommend having this done on a regular basis and not wait for it to get visibly dirty.
+Experts recommend having this done regularly and not wait for it to get visibly dirty.
 The dirtier a sofa or chair becomes, the harder it is to restore to its original glory.